A useful meningococcal disease discussion guide for your teen’s 16-year visit.

 What is meningococcal disease and why should I care?

-Meningococcal disease, commonly referred to as bacterial meningitis, is caused by the bacteria meningococcus.
+Meningococcal disease, commonly referred to as bacterial meningitis, is caused by the bacterium, meningococcus.
 It includes an infection of the lining of the brain and spinal cord, called meningitis.
-Meningococcal disease is relatively rare, but it can be deadly, killing one of every seven to 10 people who get it.
+Meningococcal disease is relatively rare, but it can be deadly, killing 10-15 percent of those who get the infection.
 It strikes quickly, often within 24 hours.
 Adolescents and young adults are among the groups most vulnerable to the disease, especially those of college age and/or attending college.
 Meningococcal disease is spread through the exchange of respiratory and throat secretions that can happen through kissing and sharing beverages.
-Of note, people living in close quarters—like college dorms, overnight camps, military barracks—may be at higher risk.
+Of note, people living in close quarters (e.g., camp, dorms, military barracks) and socializing in crowded settings (e.g., nightclubs, bar) – may be at higher risk.

 If my teens have already gotten several vaccines at ages 11-12, why do they need to go back?

 Vaccines are critical to health at every age.
-The second dose of the meningococcal meningitis vaccine is recommended specifically at age 16, and it’s also important to check in during their teen years to make sure they’ve been fully vaccinated according to CDC recommendations.
+Meningococcal meningitis vaccines are also recommended specifically at age 16, and it’s also important to check in during their teen years to make sure they’ve been fully vaccinated according to recommendations.

 What in the world is an “adolescent immunization platform”?